ASchneidman/odml_labs/lab4/lab4-baselines.md

     - How your proposed project builds upon or otherwise relates to that work.

-Alex worked on 1)  2) :
+Alex worked on 1) resetting up the Nvidia Jetson Nano with our new 128 GB SD card 2) :

-Navya worked on 1) making sure s3prl libraries in conjunction with the wrapper from Resymblyzer and 2):
+Navya worked on 1) testing the baseline diarization accuracy for Resymblyzer and 2):

-Bassam worked on 1) a third party implementation of UIS-RNN speaker diarization model ran locally and ran on-device and 2):
+Bassam worked on 1) baseline diarization accuracy for  the benchmarking script that Navya wrote and 2) getting the baseline diarization error rates for the following models: